ITV to close down major channel after over a decade

 ITV is set to close down a major TV channel after over a decade on screens.

-The shake up will see a host of hugely popular reality TV shows migrant across channels following changing circumstances.
+The shake up will see a host of hugely popular reality TV shows migrate across channels following changing circumstances.

 ITVBe, which was launched in 2014, is currently ITV’s home for reality TV shows such as The Only Way Is Essex and The Real Housewives of Cheshire.